-- Activities provided outside school time that are not an essential part of the National Curriculum or religious education. - Examination entry fees where the pupil has not been prepared for the examination by the school. - Board and lodgings for pupils on residential visits that are an essential part of the National Curriculum (parents in receipt of benefits may be exempt from these charges and should contact the school for further details)
+- Activities provided outside school time that are not an essential part of the National Curriculum or religious education. - Examination entry fees where the pupil has not been prepared for the examination by the school. - Board and lodgings for pupils on residential visits that are an essential part of the National Curriculum - Revision guides, past papers and study guides will be purchased by the school, where appropriate and then made available for parents to purchase from the school

-4.0 Cooking Ingredients and other Materials
+4.0 Cooking